DataBiosphere/hca-ingest/README.md

 2. Export rows-to-append and ids-to-delete from the diff outputs
 3. Run a TDR soft-delete job, followed by a TDR ingest job, using the exported data

-The templates used to run these steps are generic, and abstracted across ingest projects.
+The pipeline steps used to run these steps are generic, and abstracted across ingest projects.
 We had to make two additions to these templates to support the HCA use-case:
 1. To support importing from multiple transient staging areas, none of which contain the entirety of HCA metadata, we added the ability to compute an "upsert" diff instead of a full diff, only